-Build a Slackbot · Cloudflare Workers docs
+Build a Slackbot

 In your default

-index.js file, we can see that request/response pattern in action.
+index.js file, you can see that request/response pattern in action.
 The

 handleRequest constructs a new

-Response with the body text “Hello worker”, as well as an explicit status code of 200.
-When a
+“Hello worker!”, as well as an explicit

-fetch event comes into the worker, the script uses
+fetch event, the script must use

-event.respondWith to return that new response back to the client.
-This means that your Cloudflare Worker script will serve new responses directly from Cloudflare’s cloud network: instead of continuing to the origin, where a standard server would accept requests, and return responses, Cloudflare Workers allows you to respond quickly and efficiently by constructing responses directly on the edge.
+event.respondWith to return the newly constructed response to the client.
+Your Cloudflare Worker script will serve new responses directly from Cloudflare’s edge network instead of continuing to your origin server.
+A standard server would accept requests and return responses.
+Cloudflare Workers allows you to respond quickly by constructing responses directly on the Cloudflare edge network.

 Build

-To build your Slack bot on Cloudflare Workers, you’ll build up your application file-by-file, separating different parts of the application and using modern JS tooling like ES modules, NPM packages, and async/await functions to put together your application.
+To build your Slack bot on Cloudflare Workers, you will build up your application file-by-file, separating different parts of the application and using modern JS tooling like ES modules, NPM packages, and async/await functions to put together your application.

 The router template includes a class,

-Router, that we’ve included to help developers with the common task of associating “routes” in your application (for instance,
+Router, that is included to help developers with the common task of associating “routes” in your application (for instance,

 /users, or